JacobLudwigson/Quantized-Llama-with-RAG/README.md

 ## RAG System
-The retreival augmentation system I chose to adopt was relatively simple, as time searching document's only adds to the query time.
+The retreival augmentation system I chose to adopt was relatively simple, as time searching documents only adds to the query time.

 All documents must be PDF and put into the 'data' folder to be considered.